Priyadharshini-Balan/Priyadharshini-Balan/README.md

 - I’m currently learning **LLMs | LangChain | RAG | Foundational models | MoE**
 - Experience with 5+ projects related to AI Audio and Video processing, Machine Learning, Data Science, MLOps and Cloud (AWS).
-- Curious!..Learning and working on AI Agent.
+- Curious!..Learning and working on AI Agent, LangChain, RAG and LLM.
 - Open to 6-month Internship in France where I can contribute and make positive impact with my skills and solutions!

 <h3 align="left">Languages and Tools:</h3>